 The biggest is are either Decree of Annihilation, which does about what you'd expect in such a way that not even indestructible creatures can survive it, or Apocalypse, which wipes out everything currently in play no matter what the card's type is and no matter what abilities it has.

 The basic premise of Exalted is that if things continue as they are, all that ends up happening is everyone keeps losing by inches, until one of three things happens: the Wyld dissolves the world, everything falls into the Abyss, or the Yozis take control of a blasted hellscape.
-In the first edition, it was a prequel to Old World of Darkness, so this ending was set in stone.
+Prior to release, it was a prequel to Old World of Darkness, so this ending was set in stone.
 Now, as with most things in Exalted, it exists mainly for the player characters to kick it in the nards and set it on fire.

 Paranoia does this all the time.
 Repeatedly.
 If the PCs don't kill each other or themselves, the GM will.
 This is why they're each given a set of "backup" clones.